COVID-19: The impact on the consulting industry

 Impact of Covid-19 on consulting industry

-How does the coronavirus affect the consulting industry?
+How is the coronavirus affecting the consulting industry?

-The current situation has not only affected the consulting industry, it has also transformed the way consultants work.
-Remote working is commonplace in the consulting industry.
-Whether on site, at the customer's headquarters or at home, remote working is part and parcel of everyday life in a consulting project.
-The adoption of new technologies that facilitate remote collaborative working and the automation of recurring tasks remains key to facilitating projects that are now carried out far from the customer.
-The crisis is also an opportunity for consulting firms to take a hard look at their internal organization and ask themselves the right questions.
+The current situation has not only affected the consulting industry, it is the entire way consultants work that has been transformed.
+Remote work is common in consulting.
+Whether on-site, at the customer's headquarters or at home, remote working is part of everyday life in a consulting project.
+The adoption of new technologies that facilitate remote collaborative work and the automation of recurring tasks remains key to facilitate projects that are now carried out far from the customer.
+The crisis also allows consulting firms to look at their internal organization and ask themselves the right questions.

-• While many work to optimize their customers' operations, are internal operations optimized?
+• While many are working to optimize their customers' operations, are internal operations optimized?

-• Is there sufficient visibility of resources and planning?
+• Is there enough visibility into resources and schedule?

-• Can we automate our management and processes at resource planning ?
+• Can we automate our management and our resource planning ?

-• Can we provide our employees with better tools to save them time and improve company productivity?
+• Can we provide our employees with better tools to save them time and improve the company's productivity?

 How is the European consulting market trying to recover?

-Recovery in the European consulting market may be slower than in the USA.
-This is mainly because the adoption and use of technology is higher in the USA than in Europe.
-A greater proportion of consultants' work is done remotely from customers.
-European companies that bring service to the customer's site, for example by providing IT resources, will see a greater impact.
-European consulting firms who work for their clients from their offices will be less affected (strategy, management, etc...) since the vast majority of work can be done from home.
-To overcome this crisis, it is probably necessary for consulting firms to diversify their services to adapt to the situation and the new challenges.
-Multi-faceted companies that provide a diversity of services find it easier to reorganize their resources to focus on areas less affected by the crisis, and better absorb the shock.
-Strategic repositioning choices may also be necessary.
-In Europe, the leisure, aeronautics and tourism sectors will be seriously impacted for a long time to come, due to the travel bans that will last beyond decontamination.
-Consulting firms specializing in these sectors must rapidly reinvent themselves and reposition their approach to sell projects to other sectors less affected by the crisis.
-A 29% drop in demand is forecast in the services sector.
-In any case, demand for consulting services will fall sharply in this sector.
-Even for consultancy related to the healthcare industry, a drop in activity is to be expected as the industry allocates all its resources to working on research to combat covid-19.
-In the short term, the impact will be felt, but it is likely that, due to the lack of resources in these companies, there will be an air gap in the medium term for consultants positioned in this field.
-Consultants working in the financial sector will be less affected.
-The financial sector, like banks and financial services, acts as a shock absorber for the rest of the economy.
-We can therefore expect a strong demand for consulting services in this sector.
-At the same time, private equity and venture capital companies are likely to be affected in the short term, as the valuation of their portfolios has been severely impacted by the stock market crash at the time of the crisis.
-But this market downturn is opening up opportunities for buyouts at higher valuations.
+The recovery of the European consulting market could be slower than that in the United States.
+Mainly because the adoption and use of technology is higher in the United States than in Europe.
+A larger part of the consultants' work is done at a distance from clients.
+European companies that provide service at the customer's site, for example by providing IT resources, will have a greater impact.
+European consulting firms that work for their clients from their offices will be less affected (strategy, management, etc.) since the vast majority of work can be done from home.
+To overcome this crisis, it is probably necessary for consulting firms to further diversify their services to adapt to the situation and new challenges.
+Multi-faceted companies that provide a diversity of services have an easier time reorganizing their resources to focus on the poles less impacted by the crisis, and absorb the shock better.
+Making strategic choices for repositioning may also be necessary.
+In Europe, the leisure, aeronautics, and tourism sectors will be seriously impacted for a long time due to travel bans that will last beyond the end of lockdown.
+Consulting firms specialising in these sectors must reinvent themselves quickly and reposition their approach to sell projects to other sectors less affected by the crisis.
+A 29% drop in demand is expected in services.
+In any case, the demand for consulting assignments will fall sharply in this sector.
+Even for consulting related to the health industry, a drop in activity is to be expected as the industry allocates all its resources to working on research to combat covid-19.
+In the short term, the impact will be felt, but it is likely that due to the lack of resources in these companies, a draw will be created in the medium term for the consultants who will be positioned on the subject.
+Consultants who work in the financial sector will be less impacted.
+The financial sector, like banks and financial services, acts as a bumper that absorbs the crisis for the rest of the economy.
+It is therefore to be expected that there will be a strong demand for advice in this sector.
+At the same time, private equity and venture capital companies are expected to be affected in the short term as the valuation of their portfolios is strongly impacted by the stock market crash that occurred at the time of the crisis.
+But this market decline opens up opportunities for buybacks at better valuations.
 Transaction Services consultants could therefore benefit from the situation.

-Strategies to reduce the impact of coronavirus on business :
+Strategies to reduce the impact of the coronavirus on the business:

-All companies must take measures to promote flexible working.
-If remote working is not feasible, companies must provide workers with an adequate level of protection against infection.
+All companies must take measures that promote labour flexibility.
+If remote work is not feasible, companies must provide the right level of protection against infection to workers

 2. Optimize financial management

-Companies are experiencing a shock to demand and an impact on their sales.
-The priority is to inject sufficient cash in the short term to avoid any cash shortfall that could lead to the company's downfall.
-We also need to look line by line at all direct and indirect costs that can be reduced in the short term.
-Companies need to consider several scenarios and the financial and cash flow plans attached to each of them, in order to remain agile but anticipate different situations.
-They need to anticipate how to raise debt in the short term, obtain government aid, and cut less essential expenses in the short term.
+Companies are experiencing a demand shock and an impact on their turnover.
+The priority is to inject enough cash in the short term to avoid any cash shortages that could lead to the company's loss.
+We must also look line by line at all the direct and indirect costs that can be reduced in the short term.
+Companies should consider multiple scenarios and the financial and cash flow plans attached to each of them, in order to remain agile but anticipate different situations.
+We need to anticipate ways to raise debt in the short term, get government aid, and cut less essential spending in the short term.

-3. Communicate with everyone involved in your business
+3. Communicate with all the players in your business

-Communication with both employees and customers is crucial during this period.
-You also need to get in touch with suppliers to find alternative logistical solutions if necessary.
-You need to explain to customers the impact of the crisis on your business, and reassure them of the situation.
+Whether it's with employees or customers, it's crucial to communicate during this time.
+It is also necessary to contact suppliers to find alternative logistics solutions if necessary.
+You need to explain to customers the impact of the crisis on your business and reassure them about the situation.

-Finance departments need to optimize and "de-risk" their situation, by taking advantage of all the government assistance available: check tax credits, reductions and deferrals of charges, loan guarantees, etc. All this support is crucial, because no one knows how the crisis will impact business in the long term.
+Finance departments must optimize and "de-risk" their situation by seeking all the aid put in place by the government: checking tax credits, reductions and deferrals of charges, guarantees for loans, etc. All this support is crucial because no one knows how the crisis will impact the business in the long term.

-5. Promoting resilience and preparing for a return to normality :
+5. Foster resilience and prepare for a return to normalcy:

-Once all the risk reduction strategies have been put in place, it's time to focus on executing them and evaluating their performance.
-Then it's time to focus on other structural issues: how to optimize and reorganize resources?
-How to improve infrastructure?
-How to simplify processes?
-This process of reflection should solidify the company, so that it is ever better prepared to respond to future, inexorable crises.
+Once all the risk reduction strategies are in place, it's time to focus on executing them and evaluating their performance.
+Then, we must take advantage of this period to focus on other structural issues: how to optimize and reorganize resources?
+How can the infrastructure be improved?
+How can processes be simplified?
+This reflection should make it possible to solidify society in order to prepare it ever better to respond to future and inexorable crises.

 References: